-Cognitive biases related to insurance can be categorized into three primary types: biases that reduce perceived value, those that increase perceived value, and context-dependent biases that shift perception in either direction.
+Cognitive biases related to insurance can be categorized into • Threshold effects can complicate insurance demand. three primary types: biases that reduce perceived value, People might ignore risks beneath a certain threshold while those that increase perceived value, and context-dependent overemphasizing very low-probability high-impact events. biases that shift perception in either direction.
+For example, one may disregard a 1% chance of a home burglary as negligible while fixating on a 0.1% chance of a Biases that reduce perceived value rare flood, leading to a disproportionate focus on insuring against extreme risks while neglecting more common • Excessive discounting leads individuals to prioritize threats.

-Biases that reduce perceived value
+immediate benefits over long-term advantages, causing them to undervalue insurance and hesitate to pay premiums despite the potential of future losses.

-- Excessive discounting leads individuals to prioritize immediate benefits over long-term advantages, causing them to undervalue insurance and hesitate to pay premiums despite the potential of future losses. - Optimism bias further complicates this.
+• Optimism bias further complicates this.
 Many people believe they are less likely to face negative events than others.
 This mindset decreases the perceived need for insurance and undermines risk management principles, resulting in potential customers underestimating their vulnerability and opting out of necessary coverage.